Dwayne Fields and Caroline Pantling

 ©Michael Wharley

-Dwayne is an explorer, presenter and the United Kingdom's Chief Scout.
 He is an advocate for encouraging people to get outdoors and explore the world around them – with a particular focus on encouraging young people growing up in inner cities to get out and experience nature and a life with which they have not previously been engaged.

-Born in Jamaica, Dwayne grew up in the UK from the age of 6.
+Born in Jamaica, Dwayne grew up in the UK from the age of six.
 He has been the victim of both knife and gun crime and as a result of his experiences of the effects of gangs and crime, he decided to change his life.
 In 2010, Dwayne was the first black Briton to walk over 400 miles to reach the Magnetic North Pole.

 Dwayne is a Fellow of the Royal Geographical Society.
 In 2018, he was presented with its ‘Geographical Award’ for empowering young people to explore the world.